 Welcome to the Farming Simulator Academy!
-Today we’re going to give you a short briefing on how to use the in-game shop, and dealerships to acquire new or sell your old machinery.
-Let’s start.
+In this tutorial, we give you a short briefing on how to use the in-game shop, and dealerships to acquire new or sell your old machinery.

 (Video coming soon!)